IR training option for medical students

 The integrated IR residency is five-years in length (a total of six years of post-graduate training with the required internship year).
 This IR training format is available to medical students.
 The residency curriculum is concentrated on diagnostic radiology in the first three years and interventional radiology in the last two years.

 Medical students enter into the integrated IR residency through the National Resident Matching Program (NRMP) Main Residency Match®.
 Integrated IR residency programs offer Advanced-A postions (most integrated IR positions are Advanced-A), Categorical-C positons, and/or Physician-R postions (few, if any, Physician-R positions are offered each year).
 For more information about the NRMP Main Residency Match® and the types of positions offered, please visit the NRMP website.
 A Main Residency Match Calendar for Applicants is also available.

 Graduates of the integrated IR residency qualify to take the IR/DR examination offered by the American Board of Radiology (ABR).
 The IR/DR certificate recognizes competency in both diagnostic radiology and interventional radiology.
 For more information, please visit the ABR website.

 Current ACGME accredited integrated IR residency programs

-As of September 2016, 61 institutions have received ACGME accreditation of their integrated IR residency programs.
-The ACGME Residency Review Committee (RRC) will review more program applications at its January 2017 meeting.
-Those new programs will be available here sometime in February 2017.
+As of October 2018, 83 institutions have received ACGME accreditation of their integrated IR residency programs.
+The ACGME Residency Review Committee (RRC) will meet again in January 2019.